 A Bowl of Bubbles

 Water, children’s bubble bath or body wash and food colouring.
-Blow into the mixture using a straw and watch your little one’s hands shoot straight in the bowl!
+Blow into the mixture using a straw and watch your little one’s hands shoot straight into the bowl!
 Another quick and easy sensory activity.

 Again, a very quick and easy activity to do with a little one.
 We decided to make hand prints to put into Harry’s memory box.